lanl/vpic-kokkos/docs/source/comp.rst

 ------------

 Compiling VPIC creates a script `bin/vpic` that compiles decks.
 From the folder your deck is in, type ``$BUILD_PATH/bin/vpic MyDeck.cxx`` to produce an executable.

+Sample decks are located in `sample`, but note that most have not been updated to work with the Kokkos version of VPIC (or even legacy VPIC as of ~2015).  `sample/short_pulse.cxx` is a likely a good, up-to-date starting point.

 Run the executable
 ------------------